7diogo-luis/ZIRCON/README.md

 ## ZIRCON Layout Geometry File (.zlg)

 ### General rules
 1. The filename must have no white spaces.
-It should be the stations abbreviation, for ease of use.
+It should be the station's abbreviation, for ease of use.
 The filename must be equal to the filename of the corresponding **.zlt** and **.zag** files
 2. All caps
 3. No trailing or leading spaces
 4. No empty lines, except for last line
-5. Tabs should used before data points to denote dependency between encoded elements
+5. Tabs should be used before data points to denote dependency between encoded elements
 6. Data point arguments are separated by whitespaces
 7. The distance unit used in the **.zop** file must be used in the **.zlg** file

 ### Encoding a section
 1. Write the section's label
-2. After the section's label, write the PKs of each of the section's nodes, sepparated by white-spaces.
+2. After the section's label, write the PKs of each of the section's nodes, separated by white spaces.
 Start with the PK of the node with index "A", and follow alphabetic order
-* Note: Sections are encoded in sepparate lines, without stating the keyword on every line.
+* Note: Sections are encoded in separated lines, without stating the keyword on every line.
 Every line relative to a section is in a block preceded by a **SECS** keyword

 ### Encoding a switch or derailer
 1. Write the switch's label
 2. Write the PK of the switch or derailer's point after the switch or derailer's label
 3. If the switch is not a derailer, write the switch's LR PK after the switch's point PK
-* Note: Switches are encoded in sepparate lines, without stating the keyword on every line.
+* Note: Switches are encoded in separated lines, without stating the keyword on every line.
 Every line relative to a switch is in a block preceded by a **SWIS** keyword

 ### Encoding a signal
 1. Write the signal's label.
 If the signal is a shunting-limit-indicator, it's label must be "M_section", where "section" is the label of the section with which the shunting-limit-indicator is associated
 2. Write the PK of the signal's pole after the signal's label
 3. If the signal is included in an aspect sequence and movements originating from the signal have a zone-of-approximation, write the PK of the zone-of-approximation's origin signal pole after the encoded signal's pole PK
 4. If the signal is included in an aspect sequence and movements originating from the signal have a zone-of-approximation, write the zone-of-approximation's safety factor (distance) after the encoded signal's PK of the zone-of-approximation's origin signal
-* Note: Signals are encoded in sepparate lines, without stating the keyword on every line.
+* Note: Signals are encoded in separated lines, without stating the keyword on every line.
 Every line relative to a signal is in a block preceded by a **SIGS** keyword

 ## ZIRCON Auxiliary Data File (.zad)

 ### General rules
 1. The filename must have no white spaces.
-It should be the stations abbreviation, for ease of use.
+It should be the station's abbreviation, for ease of use.
 The filename must be equal to the filename of the corresponding **.zlt** and **.zlg** files
 2. No trailing or leading spaces
 3. No empty lines, except for last line
 4. Keyword arguments are separated by whitespaces